Standard belts shown, inflatable belts similar

 - Buckle the combination lap and shoulder belt.

-- Grasp the shoulder portion and pull downward until the entire belt is pulled out.
+- Grasp the shoulder portion and pull downward until you pull the entire belt out.
 As the belt retracts, you will hear a clicking sound.
-This indicates the safety belt is now in the automatic locking mode.
+This indicates the seatbelt is now in the automatic locking mode.

 - Buckle the combination lap and shoulder belt.

-- Grasp the lap portion of the belt and pull upward until the entire belt is pulled out.
+- Grasp the lap portion of the belt and pull upward until you pull the entire belt out.

 - Allow the belt to retract.
 As the belt retracts, you will hear a clicking sound.
-This indicates the safety belt is now in the automatic locking mode.
+This indicates the seatbelt is now in the automatic locking mode.